VictorValet/To-Do-List/README.md

 - Delete tasks
 - Give a task a due date
 - Give a task a priority level
+- Search tasks by name
+- Sort tasks by name, due date or priority

 ## To Run
 Ensure you have docker installed on your machine then: